Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: The purpose of the present study was to investigate the relationship between self-supportive behaviors with basic psychological needs, sleep quality and mindfulness in athletes.
+Introduction: This study aimed to investigate the relationship between self-supportive behaviors, basic psychological needs, sleep quality, and mindfulness in athletes.

-Results: The results of the statistical analysis showed that there is a positive and significant relationship between self-supportive behaviors and the satisfaction of basic psychological needs and between self-thwartive behaviors and the frustration of basic psychological needs.
+Results: Statistical analysis revealed a positive, significant relationship between self‑supportive behaviors and basic psychological need satisfaction, as well as between self‑thwarting behaviors and basic psychological need frustration.

 Keywords